Nick Fortes Player Props: Marlins vs. Yankees

-On Saturday, Nick Fortes (hitting .296 in his past 10 games) and the Miami Marlins play the New York Yankees, whose starting pitcher will be Michael King.
-First pitch is at 4:10 PM ET.
+Nick Fortes and his .367 on-base percentage over his past 10 games (101 points higher than his season-long percentage), will be in action for the Miami Marlins against the New York Yankees and Gerrit Cole on August 13 at 1:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Yankees.
+He had a hitless showing in his previous game (0-for-3) against the Yankees.

 Nick Fortes Game Info & Props vs. the Yankees